Major Victory for Asylum-Seekers; Court Enjoins Blanket Parole Denials - Damus v. Nielsen

 “This ruling means the Trump administration cannot use indefinite detention as a weapon to punish and deter asylum seekers,” said Michael Tan, senior staff attorney with the ACLU’s Immigrants’ Rights Project.

-ACLU, July 2, 2018 - "A federal court has blocked the arbitrary detention of asylum seekers fleeing persecution, torture, or death in their countries of origin.
+ACLU, July 2, 2018 - "A federal court has blocked the arbitrary detention of asylum seekersACLU, July 2, 2018 - "A federal court has blocked the arbitrary detention of asylum seekers fleeing persecution, torture, or death in their countries of origin.
 It also ordered a case-by-case review of whether each asylum seeker in the class-action lawsuit should be released on humanitarian parole.
 The ruling stems from a challenge brought by the American Civil Liberties Union, Center for Gender and Refugee Studies, Human Rights First, and Covington & Burling LLP.

 Government policy stipulates that asylum seekers be granted humanitarian parole as they await their immigration proceedings, provided they meet a series of stringent requirements.
 Instead, the Trump administration has categorically jailed them indefinitely, in violation of the Constitution, U.S. immigration laws, and the Department of Homeland Security*s own written policy.

 No indefinite detention*This ruling means the Trump administration cannot use indefinite detention as a weapon to punish and deter asylum seekers,* said Michael Tan, senior staff attorney with the ACLU*s Immigrants* Rights Project.

 The lawsuit targets five U.S. Immigration and Customs Enforcement field offices that have almost entirely stopped granting parole since early 2017.
 Those offices are Detroit (which covers Michigan and Ohio), El Paso (which covers New Mexico and West Texas), Los Angeles, Newark (which covers New Jersey), and Philadelphia (which covers Pennsylvania).